grafana/grafana/contribute/breaking-changes-guide/breaking-changes-guide.md

 Levitate can list exported members of an NPM package or imports used by an NPM package, _but it is most commonly used for comparing different versions of the same package to see changes in the exported members._

-A Github workflow runs against every pull request and comments a hint in case there are possible breaking changes.
-It also adds the `"breaking change"` label to the pull request.
+A GitHub workflow runs against every pull request and comments a hint in case there are possible breaking changes.
+It also adds the `breaking change` label to the pull request.

 ## What does the CI workflow look like?